thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 <p>Yay, navigation goes here.</p>
 {% endhighlight %}

 Now we need to decide, *where* our components are actually rendered.
-We've learned that a component has viewports, in fact, a component can have multiple viewports.
-In our router configuration we said we have a viewport `navigation` and `main`.
-All we need to do is to use the `<ng-viewport>` directive multiple times and give them the names accordingly.
+We've learned that a component has outlets, in fact, a component can have multiple outlets.
+In our router configuration we said we have an outlet `navigation` and `main`.
+All we need to do is to use the `<ng-outlet>` directive multiple times and give them the names accordingly.

-Here's our updated `index.html` that now introduces two viewports, one for each component specified in the router configuration:
+Here's our updated `index.html` that now introduces two outlets, one for each component specified in the router configuration:

 {% highlight html %}
 <body ng-app="myApp" ng-controller="AppController">
-  <nav ng-viewport="navigation"></nav>
+  <nav ng-outlet="navigation"></nav>

-  <main ng-viewport="main"></main>
+  <main ng-outlet="main"></main>
 </body>
 {% endhighlight %}